Every chicken owner knows how much space chickens need to roost. This comes about due to many years of experience in keeping chickens.

 This type of chicken uses perches to hide from more dominant ones in the same coop.
 Their ability to escape and hide reduces cases of injuries and cannibalism.

 Yes, roosts or perches play an essential role in managing manure.
 Normally, roosts allow chickens to stay off the ground, especially at night.

 Their droppings accumulate below the roost area, making it easier to clean.

 Does the spacing and positioning of roosts affect egg laying?

 Absolutely yes.
 There are numerous reports from different chicken keepers.
-They claim that there’s a higher level of ground or floor eggs among the flocks that don’t access roosts as compared to those that spend most of their time roosting.
+They claim a higher level of ground or floor eggs among the flocks that don’t access roosts than those that spend most of their time roosting.

 Depending on the size and number of chickens in your coop, you can place the roosts 2 feet off the ground/floor and at least 18 inches from the parallel wall.

 Again you can space them 18 inches apart for each chicken.
 If you have limited space, then you can install the stair-space fashion with 12 inches apart horizontally and vertically.

 This will enable your chickens to hop from one roost level to another.
 The idea is to ensure your chickens have a comfortable environment where they can freely perch, preen, play, and stay healthy and happy.